Who can apply?

 Once you’ve made it into the final round, we will work with you to file the required paperwork with the Federal Ministry for Education and Research during our application workshop.

-The project term of the fifth round starts with our Kick Off Workshop in Berlin on March 1, 2019, and all participants will be invited.
-After the kick off workshop, you can work on your projects for the next six months until our Demo Day, where we present all projects to the community.
+The project term of our 5th round starts with our Kick Off Workshop in Berlin on March 1, 2019, and all participants will be invited.
+After the kick off workshop, you will work on your projects for the next six months until our Demo Day, where we present all projects to the community.

 From when till when can I apply?